-You wonder if there anything as good prodigal Son?
+Do you wonder if there is anything as good prodigal Son?
 Come with me I will show you that no one is good that has no bad spot, and no one is so bad that does not have a good side even the devil.
 I made it my habit to learn from everybody and every situation even the most hostile.

 The parable or story of the prodigal son is one of the most profound stories that talks about God’s love of erring and repentant sinner.
 But much more than that, people focus on the negative aspect of the young man.
 The attention has always been on his wasteful and riotous life.
 But there is more to it than meets the eye.
 Some area every youth can leverage on to be better off are listed below as we discover the untold part of the lost child I called the good prodigal son.

-In simple term what the boy was telling his father is that he had overstayed his welcome.
+In a simple term, what the boy was telling his father is that he had overstayed his welcome.
 In another word, he was asking Dad, why you are still alive.
-You ought to be dead by now so I can take over.
-Just for a little inspiration from the devil, he would have sent an assassin after his father and brother so he gets all the estate to himself.
+You ought to be dead by now, so I can take over.
+Just for a little inspiration from the devil, he would have sent an assassin after his father and brother, so he gets all the estate to himself.

 3. He took responsibility.
 Nobody gets far on the journey of life that shifts blame.
 Incidentally, blame shifting does not excuse anyone from the penalty for the sin or error.
 Adam and Saul would tell a better story.
 I called him a good prodigal son because he took responsibility for his error.